ellickhou/AIAproject-FittingRoom/README.md

 </div>

 #### Joined Limbs Into Body Information
-- After resolving arms missing problem we combine limbs information into body information, aiming to refine the details.
+- After resolving the missing arms issue, we combine the limb and body information to refine the details.

-- Providing limbs information to the network do result great limbs details as shown in Fig.4.
-However, the presence of limbs information in input seems to strongly limit the clothing shape to the original one on model(see Fig.4).
+- Providing limb information to the network results in detailed limb information, as shown in Fig. 4.
+However, the presence of limb information in the input seems to strongly limit the clothing shape to the original one in the model (see Fig. 4).

-- Although providing limbs information restricted the usage to same clothing type only, we still suggest training model by case for real word usage considering the prestigious refinement of its details.
+- Although providing limb information restricted usage to a single clothing type, we still suggest training the model by case for real-world use, given the model's potential for detailed refinement.

 <div align="center">
  <img src="image/LE1.png" width="700px" />